mcoplan11/AWS_comp_medical/README.md

 * Examine the output json data to identify a patient's LVEF

+* Clinical evaluations for healthcare quality, billing codes, and medical interventions can be completed on the appropriate patients identified

 Process by csv:
 * Add a csv to the `dataset` folder (Clinical text column must have the header `transcription`)